Founded in 1995

 A year-round, festive FIRST FRIDAY stroll, 5:30 to

 in downtown Brattleboro, Vt. and nearby locations.

-This month's Gallery Walk is on FRIDAY, MAY 3.
+This month's Gallery Walk is on FRIDAY, DECEMBER 6.

 Call venues to confirm exhibit hours.